the-drunk-coder/megra-doc/docs/installation.md

 ### Low-Latency Build

 As of version 0.0.6, you can build Mégra with lower latency by using a smaller blocksize of 128.
-This will work only on Linux or macOS, or, but not with WASAPI on windows.
+This will work only on Linux or macOS, but not with WASAPI on Windows (probably with ASIO, but I never tried that).
 To do so, install or build with the feature `low_latency` enabled:

 ```bash
 cargo install megra_rs --features low_latency